 Why are people in San Diego County required to wear face covers?

-These respiratory droplets can travel up to 6 feet before settling to the ground or other surface, but growing evidence suggests the COVID-19 virus may stay in the air longer and travel further than what we originally thought so practicing social distancing alone may not be enough to ensure people are protected.
-Wearing a face cover significantly reduces the spread of these droplets and the ability of viral droplets to infect others.
+- An individual infected with COVID-19 can spread the virus even if they do not feel sick.
+Wearing a mask reduces respiratory droplets from being released into the air when someone coughs, sneezes, speaks, or breathes.
+Because these droplets can travel six feet before settling to the ground or other surface, social distancing may not be enough to ensure people are protected.
+Wearing a face covering reduces the spread of these droplets and their ability to infect others.

 COVID-19 is spread mainly from close contact from person-to-person in respiratory droplets from a person who is infected.
-While it can be spread from contact with contaminated surfaces, this is NOT thought to be the main way the virus is spread.
+While it can be spread from contact with contaminated surfaces, this is NOT the main way the virus is spread.
 When grocery shopping, individuals should most importantly cover their face, social distance, and wash their hands after coming home, after unpacking groceries, and before eating.
 Individuals should also wash reusable bags (if washable) or wipe them down with an EPA-approved disinfectant.

 If you are concerned about contamination of food or food packaging, wash your hands after handling food packaging, after removing food from the packaging, before you prepare food for eating and before you eat.
-Consumers can follow CDC guidelines on frequent hand washing with soap and water for at least 20 seconds; and frequent cleaning and disinfecting of surfaces.”
+Consumers can follow CDC guidelines on frequent hand washing with soap and water for at least 20 seconds; and frequently clean and disinfect surfaces.

 If you would like to be extra cautious, you can wipe down the outside of food packaging such as cans, boxes, or other food containers.

 People should already be in the habit of and continue to wash fruits, vegetables, and other produce with cold water using friction—soap should not be used to wash edible foods because soap is not intended to be eaten.

 Should I spray myself or my children with disinfectant?